joonas-fi/joonas.fi/content/posts/2021/akai/index.md

 }
 ```

-This is open source code, but is not published yet as of me writing this.
+This is open source code, but is not officially published yet as of me writing this.
 It will land in
 [Hautomo](https://github.com/function61/hautomo) (my home automation software).

-If you're in a hurry and are interested in the code, contact me and I'll share you the unpublished code!
+If you're in a hurry and are interested in the code, I have put up the [.zip for download](akai.zip).
+License: do not use in commercial code.